 Why do clearance sales happen?

 Fashion is seasonal.
 Nobody is going to buy a light summer shirt in the middle of winter.
-To keep all of this unsold stock from clogging up their warehouses, shops will very often choose to sell their products at a highly discounted rate at the end of the season to make room for a new batch of seasonal stock.
+To prevent this unsold stock from clogging up their warehouses, shops will very often choose to sell their products at a highly discounted rate at the end of the season to make room for a new batch of seasonal stock.

 How do I calculate a discount rate in Excel?